MicoT/Metacrafters-Smart-Contracts/README.md

 To run this code will require an IDE and Node Js

-Once the repository has been cloned you need to peform these commands in your terminal.
+Once the repository has been cloned you need to peform these commands in your terminal:
 ```
 npm install

 npm start
 ```
-After that simple run this code to set up hardhat
+After that simple run this code to set up hardhat:
 ```
-npmnstall --save-dev hardhat
+npm install --save-dev hardhat

-npx hrdhat node
+npx hardhat node

-npx hrdhat run scripts/deploy.js --network localhost
+npx hardhat run scripts/deploy.js --network localhost
 ```

 These commands should ensure that both the website and the local blockchain is running.